+- Your name

+- · Your building name

+- Your flat number

-- Your name, your building name, flat number and floor number - Details of your disability, for example 'I have mobility issues and require a wheelchair' or 'I am partially sighted and will struggle to evacuate.'
+- Your floor number

+- Details of your disability for example 'I have mobility issues and require a wheelchair' or 'I am partially sighted and will struggle to evacuate.'
-Your flat number and floor number information will be stored in the secure premises information box, which the London Fire Brigade will access in an emergency, so they know you need help and are able to support you.

 We may contact you about an emergency plan or request your consent to refer you to the most appropriate council service.